UoB-COMSM0166/2025-group-28/README.md

 A class diagram provided us a way to formally apply the ideas listed above in an object-oriented manner, plan our development work and build a high-level blueprint of how we wanted the system to behave and be structured.

-The initial design revolved around the following key classes (See Fig. A):
+The initial design revolved around the following key classes (see Fig. A):

 - `Game`: This would be composed of the player(s), current room and score.
 - `Sprite`: This is our abstract game character class.
 - `Room`: This represented instances of an arena or level.
-- `Player`: The playable character, AstroCat, extending Sprite.
+- `Player`: The playable character, AstroCat, extending `Sprite`.
-- `Mob`: Enemy characters, extending Sprite.
+- `Mob`: Enemy characters, extending `Sprite`.

 In the following development sprints, this base design was extended to accommodate additional requirements identified in sprint reviews and continuous user testing.
-Notable additions were (See Fig. B):
+Notable additions were (see Fig. B):

-- `GameObject`: Our core abstract class that represents any “thing” in the game – supplying them with a hitbox and position.
+- `GameObject`: Our core abstract class that represents any 'thing' in the game, supplying them with a hitbox and position.
-- `Tile`: Represented each square block in the room, this facilitated our random generation of walls and traps.
+- `Tile`: Represented each square block in the room - this facilitated our random generation of walls and traps.
 - `Handler`/`Generator` classes: This delegated responsibility from the Room class to facilitate more flexible behaviour across rooms.
 - `Utility`/`Static` classes: Allowed us to split UI and non-game elements such as the menu/settings/transitions away from the gameplay logic code.
 These included:
   - `GameOver`: Creates the game over screen.